GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 3. Add/Edit Rounds with "Add Round" button.
 For each round:
    - Rename, set dates
    - Choose winner selection method and count
+      - Social votes: Andvancing entries and winner(s) are chosen by the most amount of social votes received
+      - Company choice: The company chooses which entries advance between rounds and who ultimately wins
+      - Random: The winner for each round is randomly selected
    - Toggle Auto-Notify Competitors and Auto-Advance Rounds
    <img width="1629" height="466" alt="image" src="https://github.com/user-attachments/assets/0fdb0ba0-bf83-4b48-842c-8cc89eded026" />